Loading

 AutoPay, direct debit from your checking account, is the most affordable and efficient way of payment.
 The District also offers other convenient methods of paying your bill, including online, over the phone, or in person.
 The District currently accepts cash, check, cashier check, money orders, Visa and MasterCard.
 For a complete description of all the options available to you, please see the Payment Options page.

 If the bill is due today, we must receive payment by the end of business hours today.
-You can put it in our drop box located at our office, 8000 NE 52nd Court .
+You can put it in our drop box located at our office, 8000 NE 52nd Court.
 Payments in the drop box that are retrieved the first thing in the morning will be date stamped for the previous day.

-Effective January 1, 2013, the Clark Regional Wastewater District charges a flat fee of $35.00 per month for one (1)ERU.
+Customers in the Central Service Area or within the satellite areas of Meadowglade and Hockinson, all Tier 1 and Tier 2 areas, are charged a flat base rate per month for one (1) ERU.
+Customers within the City of Ridgefield, Tier 3, are also charged a System Integration Charge and City Operating Fee in addition to the base rate.
 An ERU is a sewer term for an “Equivalent Residential Unit” and represents the average flow for a residential household.
 Please note that Residential customers are billed bi-monthly, every other month, for two months of service.
 Commercial and industrial customers are billed monthly based on the corresponding usage of the system.
 Depending on your location, additional sewer service charges or fees may apply.
 For more information visit our Rates and Charges page or contact the District via email or phone at 360-750-5876.

 This requires our Customer Service department to access your account.
 Please contact the District via email or phone with your account number for more specific information.

 Yes, residential customers can simply call 360-993-8800 to use our SelfPay system, which will process your Visa and MasterCard debit or credit card or electronic check payment over the phone.
-Customers may also contact a customer service representative who will gladly process your payment over the phone., We must receive payment by 5 PM on the date noted on the letter.
+Customers may also contact a customer service representative who will gladly process your payment over the phone.
+We must receive payment by 5 PM on the date noted on the letter.
 For your convenience, there is a drop box at our office located at 8000 NE 52nd Court where payments may be securely left for processing.

-Sewer service is billed based on the availability of service. and the sewer system is still being operated and maintained whether a property is occupied or vacant.
+Sewer service is billed based on the availability of service, and the sewer system is still being operated and maintained whether a property is occupied or vacant.
 Due to public health reasons, and legal and operational considerations, sewer services cannot simply be turned on or off.

 The sewer bill is a lien against the property that has received the service, not an individual that occupied the property.